 5) Academic Programs/Reputation: Laurier's academic programs are well known for building student's skills and making them marketable for the work force upon graduation.
 96% of Laurier grads gaining employment within 6 months after convocation.
 Laurier's School of Business & Economics is internationally accredited and has one of the best CO-OP programs in Canada.
 The Faculty of Science programs are the fastest growing at Laurier with Kinesiology and Health Science leading the way in innovative and hands on learning.
 Laurier's Music program is our smallest but guarantees students at least 1 hour of individual instruction with a professor per week.
 Our Brantford campus has strong community partnerships with many programs allowing for outside the classroom experience for credits.
 Our new Bachelor of Social Work program has strong Aboriginal content.

 Laurier has seven academic faculties - Arts, Science, Business & Economics, Music, Graduate & Postdoctoral Studies, Social Work, and Education - and campuses in Waterloo, Brantford, Kitchener and Toronto, Ontario.

 You can visit Laurier through the Virtual Tour or in person!
 There are four options for campus so pick whichever one suits your needs!

 For an online Laurier experience click here for Laurier's Virtual Tour of the Waterloo and Brantford campuses.

-To book a campus tour on any Laurier campus with the Aboriginal Students Recruitment and Retention Officer please contact Kandice Baptiste at email@example.com or 519-884-1970 ext.
+To book a campus tour on any Laurier campus with the Aboriginal Students Recruitment and Outreach Officer please contact Cara Loft at firstname.lastname@example.org or 519-884-1970 ext.
 4312.

 To book a campus tour with Laurier's Waterloo Campus Welcome Centre please fill out the form found here.